 If you die over the age of 75:

-They can have the whole lot, they can take it as a regular income or they can take lump sums whenever they like.
+Your beneficiaries can withdraw the full amount at once, take it as a regular income, or take lump sums whenever they like.
 In all of these cases, it’s subject to income tax.

 More guides on Finder